Pop superstar Ed Sheeran confirms two Irish concert dates next year

 POP superstar Ed Sheeran will perform stadium concert in Cork and Limerick next year, it has been announced.

-The singer/songwriter has announced details of his ‘+ - = ÷ x Tour’ which will kick off in April 2022.
+The singer/songwriter has announced details of his ‘+ - = ÷ x Tour’, prounounced The Mathematics Tour, which will kick off in April 2022.

 The tour will see Ed play shows across Ireland, the UK, Central Europe and Scandinavia, and will see him return to London’s Wembley Stadium for three nights in June/July.

-The Limerick Concert will take place at Thomond Park on Thursday, May 5 while the Cork date will take place a week earlier on April 28 at Pairc Ui Chaoimh.
+The Limerick Concert will take place at Thomond Park on Thursday, May 5 while the Cork date will take place a week earlier on April 28 at Pairc Ui Chaoimh and Belfast's Boucher Road Playing Fields on May 12th.

 Tickets will go on sale on September 25 at edsheeran.com.